 Have you resolved to make this the year that you get in shape?
 Then, check out these frugal exercise ideas:

-2. Check Out Exercise Videos from the LibraryIf your library has a video collection, exercise videos are probably a part of it.
-Check out a different exercise DVD or tape each week, and you'll never get bored with your fitness routine.
+2. Check Out Exercise DVDs from the LibraryIf your library has a video collection, exercise videos are probably a part of it.
+Check out a different exercise DVD each week, and you'll never get bored with your fitness routine.
+Have Netflix, Amazon Prime or another streaming service?
+Then, check to see what exercise programs are available to you.

 3. Take Steps Instead of the ElevatorThere's a reason you've heard this tip before: it works.
 So skip the elevator and head for those stairs.